GenRecal: Generation after Recalibration from Large to Small Vision-Language Models: Experiments

-With the regularization term included, as shown in Figure~\ref{fig:7}(c), we observe that the diagonal values in the cosine similarity matrix are significantly higher than the off-diagonal values.
-This implies that the features of small and large VLMs are explicitly shared through Recalibrator, aligned with the results in Figure~\ref{fig:6} as well.
-In contrast, when the regularization term is removed, as depicted in Figure~\ref{fig:7}(b), the diagonal values are comparable with the off-diagonal values.
+With the regularization term included, as shown in \cref{fig:7}(c), we observe that the diagonal values in the cosine similarity matrix are significantly higher than the off-diagonal values.
+This implies that the features of small and large VLMs are explicitly shared through Recalibrator, aligned with the results in \cref{fig:6} as well.
+In contrast, when the regularization term is removed, as depicted in \cref{fig:7}(b), the diagonal values are comparable with the off-diagonal values.
 This indicates that Recalibrator fails to explicitly align large and small VLMs' features, preventing feature matching and sharing.

-As a result, this leads to a significant drop in final distillation performances, as reported in Table~\ref{tab:3}.
+As a result, this leads to a significant drop in final distillation performances, as reported in \cref{tab:3}.
 Insufficient alignment of large and student VLMs reduces efficient knowledge transfer during distillation.
-These findings underscore the crucial role of the regularization term in feature alignment and knowledge transfer for general-purpose distillation.
+These findings highlight the crucial role of the regularization term in feature alignment and knowledge transfer for general-purpose distillation.

+\textbf{Autoregressive Loss for Representation Alignment.} To align the student representations with the teacher’s latent space, GenRecal uses two objectives: KL divergence loss ($\mathcal{L}_{kl}$) and autoregressive loss ($\mathcal{L}_{ar}$).
+The KL divergence loss performs standard distillation by matching the logit-level distribution of teacher and student.
+However, matching distributions alone does not guarantee precise alignment at the token level.
+The autoregressive loss provides explicit hard-target supervision, allowing it to predict the exact ground-truth token sequence.
+In short, $\mathcal{L}_{kl}$ transfers knowledge at the distribution level, whereas $\mathcal{L}_{ar}$ ensures exact alignment at the token level.
+As shown in \cref{tab:arloss}, removing $\mathcal{L}_{ar}$ consistently degrades performance across benchmarks, confirming that autoregressive supervision is essential for effective representation alignment.